biocatiit/website/content/pages/about_beamline.rst

 facilitate energy changes for the microfocus setup while the downstream monochromator #2 has a sagittal focusing second crystal assemblies that can provide horizontal focusing of the beam for the main SAXS camera.
-We have observed a FWHM of 150 µm in intensity profiles of the sagittally focused 12.0 keV X-ray beam at the focal point for a 2 meter SAXS camera (about 64 m from the source) which corresponds to a demagnification ratio of 4.4:1.
-The maximum horizontal demagnification ratios are 6.2:1 and 7.3:1 for monochromator #1 and monochromator #2, respectively.
-(The increased divergence due to the relatively high demagnification ratios is not generally a problem for the systems we are studying).
+We have observed a FWHM of 15 µm in intensity profiles of the sagittally focused 12.0 keV X-ray beam at the focal point for a 2 meter SAXS camera (about 64 m from the source).
 The beamline mirror is used for harmonic rejection and vertical focusing but it easily can be withdrawn from the beam path when desired.
 In between the monochromators and the mirror is a diamond beam position monitor (Dectris Rigi) and a set of scatterless